 Even if you watch this film in broad daylight with lots of people, snacks, and the volume turned down at its lowest, you’ll still flinch and scream so many times you’ll (1) never want to move houses/apartments, (2) never sleep, (3) never look at baby powder the same way.
 If you ever have literally nothing else to do and want to have a Paranormal Activity marathon, there are a total of six films in the franchise, including 2015’s Paranormal Activity: The Ghost Dimension.

 You know what’s scarier than a regular monster?
 A sea monster in South Korea possibly created by toxic waste dumped by the U.S. military.
 Such is the creature lurking in The Host, which picks up the second a local snack bar owner’s daughter is abducted by the monster.
-Warning: you’ll want to avoid any river after watching the film and think twice about dumping mystery chemicals down your sink.
+Warning: You’ll want to avoid any river and think twice about dumping mystery chemicals down your sink after watching the film.

 The film was revolutionary for its time, as it was made of “recovered footage” from three student filmmakers who disappeared while making a documentary about a local legend (the Blair Witch) in the woods in Burkittsville, Maryland.
 It also left a lot of audience members in a state of motion sickness (blame the “recovered footage”) and pure shock (blame the final shot of the film).

-John Krasinski and Emily Blunt put their real-life relationship to the test when he directed himself and Emily in this post-apocalyptic horror film about a family living in silence while monsters with super sensitive hearing hunt humans.
-The film is so good a sequel has already been ordered for 2020.
+John Krasinski and Emily Blunt put their real-life relationship to the test when John directed himself and Emily in this post-apocalyptic horror film about a family living in silence while monsters with super-sensitive hearing hunt humans.
+The film is so good that a sequel has already been ordered for 2020.

 South Korean heartthrob Gong Yoo plays a divorced fund manager who tries to survive a zombie apocalypse while on a high-speed train with his young daughter and hundreds of other passengers, including a heroic man and his pregnant wife, a high school baseball team, and a homeless man with a big heart.